DaniaRaharjo/sigma_rizz_db/README.md

 # University Library Database System

-A university library database management system built using MySQL/MariaDB in XAMPP.
+This project was completed as part of a final project in for Database Technology course.
+It is a university library database management system built using MySQL/MariaDB in XAMPP.
 This project implements database design, indexing, transactions, security, triggers, stored procedures, and query optimization techniques.

 ---